8KOHAN/IT-STEP/CPP/Class DoublyLinkedList/README.md

-# Doubly Linked List Implementation in C++
+# Doubly Linked List Implementation in C++ (Smart Pointers)

-This project implements a classic **doubly linked list** data structure in C++ with full support for forward/backward traversal, dynamic insertion and deletion, and memory-safe operations.
+This project implements a classic **doubly linked list** data structure in C++ with full support for forward/backward traversal, dynamic insertion and deletion, and **memory-safe operations using smart pointers**.

 ---